Microcanonical Langevin Monte Carlo#

 visualize_results_sv_marginal(new_samples, color= 'red', label= 'MCLMC (stepsize/2)')

-In this case, we should reduce step size further, until the difference disappears.
+If we care about this parameter in particular, we should reduce step size further, until the difference disappears.